High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant

 \subsection{Result}

-We compare mainly the evolution of $T_\surface$, the computational time, and the physical time $t_{ign}$ at which the surface temperature first exceeds 1000 K. Although not shown here, the curves of $T_\surface$ for each method are very similar, except for IE simulations with large tolerances that deviate slightly during the inert heating and ignite a few milliseconds earlier.
+We mainly compare the evolution of $T_\surface$, the computational time, and the ignition time $t_{ign}$.
+The latter is defined as the time at which the surface temperature first exceeds 1000 K and is obtained by high-order interpolation.
+Although not shown here, the curves of $T_\surface$ for each method are very similar, except for IE simulations with large tolerances that deviate slightly during the inert heating and ignite a few milliseconds earlier.
 Figure \ref{fig:allumage:dt_esdirk} shows the evolution of the time step for some of the simulations.
-We observe that, for ESDIRK embedded methods, increasing the order of the method allows for higher time steps to be used throughout the integration while maintaining the same accuracy.
-For example, the fifth-order method ESDIRK-54A is capable of taking steps 5 times bigger in average than the third-order method ESDIRK-32A.
+We observe that, for ESDIRK embedded methods, increasing the order of the method allows for larger time steps to be used throughout the integration while maintaining the same accuracy.
+For example, the fifth-order method ESDIRK-54A is capable of taking steps 5 times larger in average than the third-order method ESDIRK-32A.
 Finally, it is clear that IE needs many more steps to achieve a similar result as the ESDIRK methods.

 To more quantitatively assess the efficiency of each method in precisely determining the ignition time, multiple simulations were run with each scheme.
 For the ESDIRK methods, the relative integration error tolerance was varied from $10^{-1}$ to $10^{-6}$.
 For IE and CKN, the relative solution variation allowed between successive time steps was varied from $10^{-1}$ to $10^{-4}$, without any CFL-limitation.
 For each simulation the value of $t_{ign}$ is evaluated and a relative error on this value can be inferred by comparing it to the ignition time obtained with ESDIRK-54A and the tightest tolerance.
 Figure \ref{fig:ignition:workprecision:coarse} shows the computational time required by each method to achieve a given level of relative error on the initial mesh.
 Figure \ref{fig:ignition:workprecision:fine} shows the computational time required by each method on a refined mesh with 734 cells in the solid phase and 1315 cells in the gas phase.
-Overall in both cases, if a relatively large error on the ignition time, on the order of 1\% is deemed sufficient, IE is a relevant choice.
-If however greater precision is required, ESDIRK schemes with adaptive time stepping as described in Section \ref{section:RK:adaptation} are much more efficient.
-CKN does not perform well for the simulation of an ignition transient.
+Overall in both cases, if a relatively large error of 1\% on the ignition time is deemed sufficient, IE is a relevant choice.
+If greater precision is however required, ESDIRK schemes with adaptive time stepping as described in Section \ref{section:RK:adaptation} are much more efficient.